Master’s Thesis Guidelines for Music and Technology

 The candidate should showcase their ability to engage with complex concepts, synthesize information, and present their ideas clearly and coherently.

-Language Check
+Language check

-In other cases, such as those involving foreign students, the matriculation examination or an equivalent conducted in a language other than Finnish or Swedish, there is no language requirement for the maturity test, as stipulated by law.
-In such instances, the decision ultimately rests with the university.Therefore, the specifics of the language check are detailed in the university’s guidelines, which should be consulted to determine the exact requirements and procedures.
+When[AO2] it comes to foreign students who have not completed their education in Finnish or Swedish, [MS3] there is no language requirement for the maturity test, as stipulated by law.
+In such instances, the decision ultimately rests with the university.
+Therefore, the specifics of the language check are detailed in the university’s guidelines, which should be consulted to determine the exact requirements and procedures.

-Assessment and Acceptance
+Assessment and acceptance

 The supervisor is responsible for the arrangement and acceptance of the maturity test.
 Upon completion, the supervisor will review the test to ensure that it meets the academic standards and demonstrates the candidate’s expertise and fluency in the subject matter.
 This assessment not only evaluates the candidate’s mastery of their subject but also their capability to communicate their insights effectively.